amhamid/KalahaBoardGame/README.md

 I tried my best to make sure that source code is well-documented and provide some Kalaha board sketches to make it easy to understand.
 Acceptance tests should cover the game rules and play scenarios.

-Please look at my other repository for building Web UI that uses this library.
+Please look at my [KalahaBoardGame-web](https://github.com/amhamid/KalahaBoardGame-web) repository for Web UI that uses this Kalaha core library.